-A breif history by Mary-Anne Pitt a founder member of the group.
+A brief history by Mary Anne Pitt, a founder member of the group.

-Stage moved from one end of hall to the other, lots of advantages.
+- The stage moved from one end of the hall to the other, lots of advantages.

-Kip designed trolleys to hold tables, boxes to enlarge stage; Cole room and porch and later disabled toilet.
+- Kip designed trolleys to hold tables, boxes to enlarge the stage, Cole room and porch and then later the disabled toilet.

-We certainly kept going in those days, I am amazed when I look back and see what we did.
-MA
+We certainly kept going in those days I am amazed when I look back and see what we did.